Replacing water mains

 - if the water main is causing a restriction (low supply flow)

 - economic efficiency.

 We seek to balance the level of service provided against the expense of replacing the mains.
 We understand both of these factors can impact upon our customers.

 We understand the impact any SA Water work may have on the community.
 Before planned main replacements, we provide advance notice to local councils, residents and businesses.
 This helps to increase awareness in the community of upcoming work in their area.
 Alternative arrangements to potential water outages and traffic interruptions can be made to minimise any potential inconveniences.

 We encourage councils to provide us with their programs of work.
-This allows us to identify and, where possible, coordinate projects in similar areas to minimise disruption to the community.
-We also work closely with the Department of Planning, Transport and Infrastructure (DPTI).
+This enables us to identify and, where possible, coordinate projects in similar areas to minimise disruption to traffic and the community.
+We also work closely with the state Department of Planning, Transport and Infrastructure.
 This helps limit impacts to the community when work is undertaken by both organisations in the same location.

 - 18/06/2020 03:05 PM - We are attending to an incident in Arthurton with no interruption to the water supply.
 The safety of our crews and customers comes first, and we always aim to minimise inconvenience by restoring services as quickly as we can.
 Reference Number WO: 07505663.

 - Estimated start time and water supply off: 07/08/2020 07:30 AM

 Estimated restore time and water supply back on: 07/08/2020 10:00 AM